What we do

 Put simply, we offer home-baked birthday cakes for children who might otherwise not receive one due to their circumstances.
 The cakes are provided completely free of charge, with ingredients purchased by our volunteers who also bake, decorate and deliver the cakes.
 Circumstances that might qualify range from experiences of poverty, disabilities, mental health and many more.

 We take requests for the child's favourite theme or flavour and will try to accommodate that wherever we can.
 Our volunteers are keen home bakers who enjoy making and decorating cakes.
 We're always up for a challenge!

-Families are generally referred to us by one of our partner organisations, which are other community groups, support services and charities in the local area.
+Families are generally referred to us by one of our partner organisations, which are other community groups, support services, schools and charities in the local area.
 However, we do accept self referrals directly from families who feel they are struggling and eligible.

 But what difference does a cake make?

 Everybody likes cake, but birthday cakes are something special.
 There are many reasons why a single cake can make a big difference:

 Where did Free Cakes For Kids come from?